rails/rails/guides/source/form_helpers.md

 Building Complex Forms
 ----------------------

 Many apps grow beyond simple forms editing a single object.
-For example when creating a `Person` you might want to allow the user to (on the same form) create multiple address records (home, work, etc.).
+For example, when creating a `Person` you might want to allow the user to (on the same form) create multiple address records (home, work, etc.).
 When later editing that person the user should be able to add, remove or amend addresses as necessary.

 ### Configuring the Model